rishi-a/old-website/_posts/2020-05-25-granger-causality.md

 **Step 8**: Now take the preferred VAR model and add in m additional lags of each of the variables into each of the equations.

-Interesting, now here I will re-fit the VAR model using train data with a lag of 8 + 1.
-Recall that m = 1 in our case

 ```python